CVE-2026-7653: OS Command Injection in r-huijts mcp-server-rijksmuseum

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since the vendor has not responded or released a fix, users should consider applying temporary mitigations such as input validation or restricting access to the vulnerable function until an official patch is available.
+Since the vendor has not responded or released a fix, users should consider implementing temporary mitigations such as input validation or restricting network access to the vulnerable function if possible.
+Monitor vendor channels for updates and apply official patches once available.

 Technical Details